-- be enrolled or plan to enroll at least part-time as a regular student in an eligible program (The Pell Grant Program will permit eligible students to enroll less-than-half-time and still qualify for assistance.); - 6. be working toward a degree or certificate; - 7. maintain satisfactory academic progress in a course of study; - 8. not be in default on any loan or owe a refund on any grant made under Title IV of the Higher Education Act of 1965, as amended, at any institution; and - 9. not have a federal or state conviction for the possession or sale of illegal drugs while receiving federal student aid.
+- 5. be enrolled or plan to enroll at least part-time as a regular student in an eligible program (The Pell Grant Program will permit eligible students to enroll less-than-half-time and still qualify for assistance.); - 6. be working toward a degree or certificate; - 7. maintain satisfactory academic progress in a course of study; - 8. not be in default on any loan or owe a refund on any grant made under Title IV of the Higher Education Act of 1965, as amended, at any institution; and - 9. not have a federal or state conviction for the possession or sale of illegal drugs while receiving federal student aid.

 A regular student is someone who is enrolled or accepted for enrollment for the purpose of obtaining a degree or certificate offered by VC.
-An eligible program is not solely developmental classes.
-Students must be enrolled in at least one college level class in order to receive financial aid.

-Students who are in default on a Guaranteed Student Loan from any institution will not be able to receive Title IV assistance.
-Students in default should present written evidence that they have entered into a satisfactory repayment plan with the lender prior to being allowed to enroll or request transcripts.
+Students who are in default on a federal student loan from any institution will not be able to receive Title IV assistance.
+Students in default should present written evidence that they have entered into a satisfactory repayment plan prior to being allowed to enroll or request transcripts.
 All official transcripts, grades, diplomas or certificates will be held until the default is cleared.